 they / them / their

-Hogan’s 16mm films and expanded cinema works have screened at festivals such as London Experimental, Indie Grits, ULTRA Cinema, Revolutions Per Minute, Artifact, Saigon Experimental, FLEX, Fracto Experimental, and PRISME.
+My work has been screened at Onion City, Alchemy, Analogica, Indie Grits, ULTRA Cinema, Revolutions Per Minute, Artifact, Fracto Experimental, and PRISME.

 I teach analog and interactive media as affiliated faculty at Emerson College and the University of Massachusetts Lowell.
 I am currently the senior programmer for the Boston LGBTQAI+ Artist Alliance (BLAA).

 I have a BFA and MFA from Emerson College in Media art and am a current graduate student at Havard Graduate School of Education.
 My recent research surrounds queer theory and its possible application to higher education arts classrooms, curriculums, and policies.